-Alcohol is the most commonly abused substance in the veteran population.1 Veterans may abuse alcohol because they are suffering from mental illness or having difficulties adjusting to civilian life after deployment.
-Luckily, various means of professional help exist for veterans looking to recover from alcohol use disorders and other substance abuse issues.
+Alcohol is the most commonly misused substance in the Veteran population.1 Veterans may misuse alcohol because they are suffering from mental illness or having difficulties adjusting to civilian life after deployment.
+Luckily, various means of professional help exist for Veterans looking to recover from alcohol use disorders and other substance misuse issues.

 The Culture of Alcohol Abuse Within the Military

-Many service members in active duty military roles see drinking as part of their culture, and service members are more likely to abuse alcohol than civilians.1
+Many service members in active-duty military roles see drinking as part of their culture, and service members are more likely to misuse alcohol than civilians.1

 An alcohol consumption study reviewed a group of 1,100 soldiers who had been part of an infantry team returning from deployment.7 The study found a correlation between combat and alcohol misuse.7 An estimated 25% of those who were sampled were misusing alcohol 3-4 months after deployment.7 Of those, 12% experienced behavioral problems related to their alcohol use.7